Manage public keys

 - In Harness, select your avatar in the bottom-left corner to open your User Profile.

-- Under My Public Keys, find the SSH Keys section.
+- Under My Public Keys, locate the SSH Keys section.

 - Select + SSH Key.

-- In the New SSH Key dialog, fill in:
+- In the New SSH Key dialog, fill in the following fields:

 - Name (required): A descriptive name for the key.